uniquesuzan/sublime-text-preferences/README.md

 Getting Started
 ---------------

-In general, Clone this repo to the `{executable_path}/Packages/Users` & launch the Sublime Text Editor.
+In general, Install [Package Control](https://packagecontrol.io/installation) and Clone this repo to the `{executable_path}/Packages/User` & launch the Sublime Text Editor.
 Now let the auto installation of the packages begins for a few moment and finally, restart Sublime Text and enjoy the backup of Preferences, Packages and Snippets.

 Dependencies
 ------------